-- 6. Driveway aisles.
-Section 32-453 (h) requires a minimum 13 feet one-way and 23 feet two-way accessways leading to all off-street parking spaces.
-The ramps in the garage are 22 feet wide resulting in a deficiency of 1 foot.
-Therefore, the applicant is seeking a waiver from this requirement. - 7.
-Landscape buffers.
+- f) Landscape buffers.
 Section 32-384 (e) (2) requires a minimum 5 foot landscape buffer abutting vehicular use areas alongside common property lines.
 The landscaped buffer on the north side of the property is 2' feet- 3 inches in width instead of the required 5 feet width, resulting in a deficiency of 1 foot- 4 inches.
-Therefore, a waiver is requested. - 8.
-Building setbacks.
-Section 32-181 (g) (5) requires a street definition line be provided along the street frontage of Federal Highway at a maximum of 15 feet front yard setback from the street.
-The front setback proposed along Federal Highway is 32 feet, exceeding the maximum allowed front setback by 17 feet.
-Therefore, a waiver is requested.
-In addition, the rear building setback is proposed at 20 feet instead of the minimum 25 feet required.
-Therefore, a waiver is requested. - 9.
+Therefore, a waiver is requested. - g) Buffer Wall.
+Section 32-331 requires a 6 feet masonry wall for where commercial development abuts or is separated by a public right-of way from residential development.
+Therefore, a buffer wall is required along the west property line.
+In lieu of the wall, the applicant the building's parking garage is wrapped with louvers and planters to screen the vehicles.
+A waiver from the 6 foot wall requirement is also requested. - 5.
 Height.
 The maximum building height permitted in the Planned Redevelopment Overlay District is 350 feet.
-The proposed building is 349'-11", therefore, it does not exceed the permitted height under the applicable Code. - (When compared to the RAC regulations, the maximum building height in RAC Corridor is 20 stories) - 10.
+The proposed building is 299'-11", therefore, it does not exceed the permitted height under the applicable Code. - (When compared to the RAC regulations, the maximum building height in RAC Corridor is 20 stories) - 6.
 Pursuant to the City's Comprehensive Plan, Transportation Element, Policy 1.5.4, local streets are required be a minimum of 50 feet right-of-way.
 SE 5th Avenue is a 40 feet right-of-way; thus, the applicant will be required to provide a 5 feet dedication along SE 5th Avenue.
 The proposed site plan incorporates the required dedication and provides proper sidewalks and streetscape consistent with the City's Complete Streets Program.

-PDO Overlay Rezoning Criteria
+PDO Review Criteria